alexpetrescu/csharp-coding--playground/README.md

 -   [x] Capacity - Returns the number of elements that the array can hold.
 -   [x] IsEmpty() - Returns true if the array is empty; false otherwise.
 -   [x] ElementAt(int) - Returns the element at the given index.
--   [x] Add(T) - Adds the element at the end of array.
+-   [x] Add(T) - Adds the element at the end of the array.
 -   [x] Insert(int, T) - Inserts the element at the given index.
 -   [x] Prepend(T) - Adds an element at the beginning of the array.
 -   [x] Pop() - Removes and returns the last element of the array.
 -   [x] RemoveAt(int) - Removes the element at the given index of the array.
--   [x] Remove(T) - Removes all the occurences of the given value from the linked list.
+-   [x] Remove(T) - Removes all the occurrences of the given value from the linked list.
 -   [x] Find(T) - Returns the index of the first element that is equal with the provided value; -1 if there is no match.
 -   [x] Set(int, T) - Updates the value of the element at the given index.